Siphon880gh/chatgpt-ai-prompter/README.md

 ## :page_facing_up: Description:
 By Weng Fei Fung.
 ChatGPT in the terminal.
 Soon will offer different environments like PHP webpage and NodeJS routes.
 There is  some code that I will flesh out to allow user to choose how creative vs how precise the AI can be.
 There are plans to have templates and prompt guide wizards as well.

+Coming soon:
+"Do I have DNA for?" - You would upload your saliva sample to 23AndMe.
+Then you can ask my AI for the genetic markers for different conditions and diseases and search your raw data at 23AndMe for thoes genetic markers.
+The prompts have already been engineered to minimize hallucinations and will let you know the significance by additionally giving you citings, magnitude of effect, and research consistency.
+But this just needs to be coded.

 ## :open_file_folder: Table of Contents:
 ---
 - [Description](#page_facing_up-description)